bobbleoxs/shantax/content/posts/challenges-in-modernising-withholding-tax.md

 * **Fragmented data sources** - where sales/purchase data was detached from withholding tax posting and added on afterward.
 * **Missing data** - invoices come in different forms and types, sometimes handwritten.
 There are inevitably missing fields that may otherwise be valuable information in determining the correct withholding tax rate.
 * **Mismatched or inconsistent data** - given the variety of invoices, the information is often inconsistent, resulting in bad quality data; this requires numerous edge cases to be accounted for.
-* **Small data size** - despite being a transaction-level tax, there is limited data that is complete, accurate, and consistent; this means supervised learning models utilising natural language processing techniques are less appropriate.
+* **Small data size** - despite being a transaction-level tax, there is limited data that is complete, accurate, and consistent; this means supervised learning models utilizing natural language processing techniques are less appropriate.
 Unsupervised learning is therefore a more appropriate method to explore first.
 * **Significant differences in country rules** - unlike VAT or GST, countries don't always have the same tax base for withholding taxes.
 It’s a spider web of rules which requires considerations on a country-by-country basis.
 * **Double tax treaties** - other than the differences in underlying country rules, each country may have also negotiated different treaty agreements on withholding tax rates for each tax category (e.g. royalties, dividend, interest), adding further complexities.